The Marsden body composition scales range offer a number of measurements to provide a complete picture of body health, in even greater detail.

 You don't need a body composition scale for this measurement.
 But, many users do still like to know how much they weigh and expect to see it on their results sheet.
 Plus, weighing results from high-quality body composition scales is likely to be more accurate than a bathroom scale.

-It's important to note, however, that while body weight is a good indicator of health, it shouldn't be assumed that a heavy weight = unhealthy.
+It's important to note, however, that while body weight is a good indicator of health, it shouldn't be assumed that a 'heavyweight' measurement means unhealthy.
 Muscle is heavier than fat, therefore you may weigh more once you've increased your skeletal mass.
 This is nothing to worry about.

 Body Mass Index (BMI)